saeta/axess/README.md

    be done by executing: `unzip play-2.0.zip`, or `open play-2.0.zip` on a Mac)
 3. Add that folder to your path.
 If you're using Bash edit your `~/.bashrc` and append the line
+     ```bash
      export PATH=$PATH:~/play-2.0
+     ```

    To edit your `.bashrc`, you can execute either: `gedit ~/.bashrc` (Linux) or `open ~/.bashrc` (Mac) on the command prompt.

-4. Test that it works by opening a new command prompt (your changes from step
-   3. do not take effect in your current command prompt), and type `play`.
+4. Test that it works by opening a new command prompt (your changes from last step) do not take effect in your current command prompt), and type `play`.
    You should see some spew similar to:

 ```bash
 Getting play console_2.9.1 2.0 ...